Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Infrastructure Operations

-Within the system architecture, VENDOR.Drive operates first as a vehicle-level power system, and second as a mobile infrastructure node.
+Within the system architecture, VENDOR.Drive operates first as a vehicle-integrated power architecture, and second as a mobile infrastructure node.

 VENDOR.Max